-The percentage of the population connected to the public sewerage system has kept growing and has reached 63% in 2018 (compared to 58% in 2013).
+The percentage of the population connected to the public sewerage system has kept growing and has reached 63% in 2018 (compared to 58% in 2013)107.
 According to the last available statistical data from 2013 the smallest percentage of connection to public sewerage (31 - 36%) is in the Šumadija and Western Serbia Region and South and Eastern Serbia Region, where the inhabitants are mostly connected to septic tanks, while the highest percentage (62 - 74%) is in the Belgrade Region.
-There has been some improvement in past years, and as an example of good practice is Surdulica, where the connection percentage had significant growth and increased from 43% in 2013 to 66% in 2015 mainly thanks to EU support.
+There has been some improvement in past years, and as an example of good practice is Surdulica, where the

+105 IAUS 2016 Reports on implementation of regional spatial plans for Šumadija and Western Serbia and Southern and Eastern Serbia connection percentage had significant growth and increased from 43% in 2013 to 66% in 2015 mainly thanks to EU support.
+108